-Loyce, my African History professor, Fi Herbert, my Senegalese French professor, Samba Gadjigo, and Girma Kebede, my Ethiopian geography professor nurtured my fascination with the magnificent peoples of Africa, whose histories and cultures led me on a journey of inquiry and discovery that included travelling to East Africa as a junior.
-And that was a big leap for me.

-But my parents assured me as I boarded the plane, that all adventurers have a basecamp to return to, and mine was my family, who would be there for me when I came home.
-And that simple message gave me the confidence to travel half way across the globe to try out life in a completely different society.
+Loyce (along with my African history professor, Fi Herbert; my Senegalese French professor, Samba Gadjigo; and Girma Kebede, my Ethiopian geography professor) nurtured my fascination with the magnificent peoples of Africa, whose histories and cultures led me on a journey of inquiry and discovery that included traveling to East Africa as a junior.
+That was a big leap for me.
+But my parents assured me as I boarded the plane that all adventurers have a basecamp to return to, and mine was my family, who would be there for me when I came home.
+That simple message gave me the confidence to travel halfway across the globe to try out life in a completely different society.

-I describe that first trip to East Africa as being bombarded with extreme opposites: People who were faced with economic challenges beyond my comprehension while being more generous with what they did have than I could fathom; landscapes filled with plants, birds, fish, and other wildlife more beautiful than I could have imagined, and some of the largest, unhealthiest settlements in the world, where no one should have to live.
+I describe that first trip to East Africa as being bombarded with extreme opposites: People who were faced with economic challenges beyond my comprehension while being more generous with what they did have than I could fathom; landscapes filled with plants, birds, fish, and other wildlife more beautiful than I could have imagined; and some of the largest, unhealthiest settlements in the world, where no one should have to live.